Celtic Revival: Brittany

 The first Breton dictionary, the Catholicon, was also the first French dictionary.
 Edited by Jehan Lagadec in 1464, it was a trilingual work containing Breton, French and Latin.
 Today bilingual dictionaries have been published for Breton and languages including English, Dutch, German, Spanish and Welsh.
 A new generation[clarification needed] is determined to gain international recognition for Breton.
 The monolingual dictionary, Geriadur Brezhoneg an Here (1995), defines Breton words in Breton.
 The first edition contained about 10,000 words, and the second edition of 2001 contains 20,000 words.

 In the early 21st century, the Ofis ar Brezhoneg ("Office of the Breton language") began a campaign to encourage daily use of Breton in the region by both businesses and local communes.
 Efforts include installing bilingual signs and posters for regional events, as well as encouraging the use of the Spilhennig to let speakers identify each other.
 The office also started an Internationalization and localization policy asking Google, Firefox and SPIP to develop their interfaces in Breton.
-In 2004, the Breton Wikipedia started, which now counts more than 50,000 articles.
+In 2004, the Breton Wikipedia started, which now counts more than 87,000 articles.
 In March 2007, the Ofis ar Brezhoneg signed a tripartite agreement with Regional Council of Brittany and Microsoft for the consideration of the Breton language in Microsoft products.
 In October 2014, Facebook added Breton as one of its 121 languages, after three years of talks between the Ofis and Facebook.
+On 27 June 2024, thanks to the use of Artificial Intelligence, Google Translate added Breton to its roster of available languages.